• Skip to secondary menu

 15 Items to Pack In Your Hospital Bag

 1. Underwear.
-Pack Large, older underwear in your hospital bag.
+Pack large, older underwear in your hospital bag.
 They should be large for the ice packs and pads you may be wearing and old because they may get soiled quickly.
-The hospital may provide you some disposable underwear to wear at first, but have some along in case.
+The hospital may provide you with some disposable underwear to wear at first, but have some along in case.

 2. Nursing bras.
 If you plan to breastfeed pack along a couple nursing bras.
 This will make feeding your baby easier, especially since you may have to try feeding every hour or two.